jaccomoc/jactl/docs/pages/integration-guide.md

 * `1` &mdash; output instructions
 * `2` &mdash; output instructions with additional information about code locations

+### classAccessToGlobals(boolean accessAllowed)

+This method controls whether access to the global variables is allowed from within a class (methods and field initialisers).

+By default, classes are not allowed to access globals and access will result in a compile-time error.
+If for your application it makes sense for classes to have access to globals then you can invoke this method with `true`.

 ### Chaining Method Calls

 The methods for building a `JactlContext` can be chained in any order (apart from `create()` which must be first